Sarah Clarke KC wins Responsible Leader Awards at the Women & Diversity in Law Awards 2023.

 Experience & expertise

-She also has an excellent reputation in the police disciplinary field where her ability to master complicated litigation and background in criminal law makes her in demand for cases which involve complex facts, expert evidence, multi-defendants, corruption and covert policing.
+As well as her financial practice, Sarah has an excellent reputation in other professional disciplinary fields including police, barristers, solicitors and healthcare, where her ability to master complicated litigation and background in criminal law makes her in demand for cases which involve complex facts, expert evidence and cases which require difficult cross-examination or vulnerable witnesses.
+Her cases include representing clients facing both criminal and disciplinary proceedings.

 Sarah is described as a “formidable advocate” in court where she excels in the cut and thrust of advocacy, particularly witness handling where her skill at cross-examining witnesses and her mastery of the papers and legal issues ensure that her clients feel that she has done everything possible to fight their corner.